 An unbelievable weekend of friendship, challenge, adventure and unlocking what we are really capable of – be it a first night swim, first 4 hour swim, yoga session or more… Thank you infinity Channel Swimming and all the participants – see you again next year!

 Atmosphere: Banter, warm hearts, and laughter of the type you only find when swimmers from around the world gather to celebrate their love of water.

-If you CHOOSE to wear a yellow swim hat then you need to expected the unexpected.
+If you CHOOSE to wear a yellow swim hat then you need to expect the unexpected.
 Wearing a yellow hat indicates that you are willing to be pushed harder and undertake additional swim challenges in addition to those timetabled #HITtheWALL.

 Friday: Fire Walk and Night Swim